woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/remote-payments.md

 The entire payment gateway card can be SlotFilled using [WooRemotePayment](https://github.com/woocommerce/woocommerce-admin/tree/main/packages/tasks/src/woo-remote-payment) or simply SlotFill [WooRemotePaymentForm](https://github.com/woocommerce/woocommerce-admin/tree/main/packages/tasks/src/woo-remote-payment-form) to leave the default installation and stepper in place.

 Note that since plugin installation happens asynchronously, a full page reload will not occur between gateway installation and configuration.
 This renders functions like `wp_enqueue_script` ineffective.
-To solve this issue and allow `SlotFill` to work on a newly installed plugin, the gateway can provide a URL to be loaded immediately after installation using `get_post_install_script()`.
+To solve this issue and allow `SlotFill` to work on a newly installed plugin, the gateway can provide a URL to be loaded immediately after installation using `get_post_install_script_handles()`.